plainsource/activekit/README.md

 end
 ```

-The following class methods will be added to your model class to use:
+The following class methods will be added to your model class to use in accordance with details of export_describer:
 ```ruby
 Product.to_csv
 ```